hb-gatsby/gatsby-starter-lumen/content/posts/2020-05-04-immutable-content.md

 For example, it could become: `QmRW3V9znzFW9M5FYbitSEvd5dQrPWGvPvgQD6LM22Tv8e`.

 If I wanted to share the Fleek homepage with you, it would be impossible to point to a single link because the hash would change anytime I updated the site.
-That is because we want an *immutable* link to share the site, even though the content of the website itself is *mutable*.
+That is because we want an *constant* link to share the site, even though the content of the website itself is *changing*.

-This mutable vs immutable distinction is comparable to the address of a house.
-If I invited you to a party at my house, I would share with you an *immutable link* in the form of the address of the house.
-However, the content of the house is *mutable*, because we do not know which guest has arrived yet!
+This constant vs changing distinction is comparable to the address of a house.
+If I invited you to a party at my house, I would share with you an *constant link* in the form of the address of the house.
+However, the content of the house is *changing*, because we do not know which guest has arrived yet!

-So how to we create immutable link to content hosted on IPFS, if a new hash is created everytime an update occurs?
+So how to we create constant link to content hosted on IPFS, if a new hash is created everytime an update occurs?

 There are three main solutions to this problem.

-## 1. IPNS: Immutable Hashes
+## 1. IPNS: Constant Hashes
 IPNS links use public-key crytography to produce a hash that links to an IPFS hash.
 They can look just like IPFS hashes: `QmSrPmbaUKA3ZodhzPWZnpFgcPMFWF4QsxXbkWfEptTBJd`.